zalando/opentracing-toolbox/README.md

     .addMappingForUrlPatterns(EnumSet.of(REQUEST, ASYNC, ERROR), true, "/*");
 ```

-### Background Job, Tests, ...
+## Aspect

-For background jobs you can either manage the lifecycle yourself:
+For background jobs and tests you can either manage the lifecycle yourself:

 ```java
 tracer.start();